Cocabadger/saferun-api/README.md

    - Bot will post approval requests there

 > ⚠️ **No Slack = No notifications!** You won't see approval requests without Slack configured.

+> 💡 **Note:** We are working on a one-click Slack installation.
+For now, manual setup is required to ensure you own your data and tokens.

 #### Step 2.3: GitHub App
 Install the SafeRun GitHub App to enable webhook protection: